 All three fast-food companies responded quickly to the BBC report and promised to take action to improve hygiene standards.

-In a statement to Business Insider, A spokesperson for McDonald’s admitted that small amounts of coliform bacteria were found but confirmed that no traces of E. coli, the most dangerous form of fecal bacteria were detected.
+In a statement to Business Insider, a McDonald’s spokesperson admitted that tests found small amounts of coliform bacteria.
+However, they confirmed that no traces of E. coli appeared.
+E. coli is the most dangerous form of fecal bacteria.

-Tom Humphrey, an independent professor of bacteriology and food safety, said, “It is pleasing that Escherichia coli (E. coli), the bacterium that is the most accurate and reliable indicator of faecal contamination, was not found in any ice samples from McDonald’s restaurants.
+Tom Humphrey, an independent professor of bacteriology and food safety, said, “It is pleasing that Escherichia coli (E. coli) did not appear in any ice samples from McDonald’s restaurants.”This bacterium serves as the most accurate and reliable indicator of faecal contamination.”

-KFC said it was shocked and extremely disappointed by the results.
-A company spokesperson said, “We immediately shut down the ice machines in the restaurants affected to conduct a thorough clean and inspection, and reinforced the importance of adhering to our strict procedures to all employees.”
+KFC said it felt shocked and extremely disappointed by the results.
+A company spokesperson said, “We immediately shut down the ice machines in the affected restaurants.
+We then conducted a thorough clean and inspection.
+We also reinforced the importance of adhering to our strict procedures to all employees.”

-The BBC’s report came only a few weeks after similar tests found fecal bacteria in ice from leading coffee chains, including Costa Coffee, Starbucks, and Caffè Nero.
-The previous study revealed that Costa Coffee was the worst affected, with seven out of ten samples testing positive for bacteria found in feces.
+The BBC’s report came only a few weeks after similar tests found fecal bacteria in ice from leading coffee chains.
+These included Costa Coffee, Starbucks, and Caffè Nero.
+The previous study revealed that Costa Coffee was the worst affected.
+Seven out of ten samples tested positive for bacteria found in feces.
 Starbucks and Caffè Nero each had three contaminated samples out of ten tested.

 The BBC’s findings created widespread public concern, especially on social media.
-Health officials reassured the public that while the risk of serious illness was low, the presence of fecal bacteria in any food or drink product was unacceptable.
-Following the investigation, the fast-food chains increased cleaning inspections, improved employee hygiene training, and discussed new safety standards for ice-making processes.
+Health officials reassured the public that the risk of serious illness was low.
+However, they stated that the presence of fecal bacteria in any food or drink product was unacceptable.
+Following the investigation, the fast-food chains increased cleaning inspections.